mzxio/red/transcription/the story/book two/Lining up for one last chance.md

 ### Lining up for one last chance.

 Waiting ten, fifty, a hundred deep.
-Until someone said there was nothing more and no amount of cursing or threats would change it.
+Until someone said there was nothing more and no amount of cursing and threatening could change it.

 “Where next?”